mabuelgh/intersight-metrics-bridge/README.md

 * Host Power Usage in Watt

 ## Features to come
+* New metrics to fetch

+## New Features
-* Poll power usage of all servers in an IMM domain instead of current per server Serial Number collection.
+* No Serial Number in YAML inventory will result in collection of all servers in an Intersight domain.

 ## Authors